CoryParsnipson/indie-engineer/src/routes/blog/analyzing-my-first-five-months-earnings-as-an-uber-driver.md

 <TripsPerHour />

-Trips per hour can go down if you're spending too much time sitting there waiting for trips.
+Trips per hour can go down if you're spending too much time sitting around waiting for trips.
 Thankfully, I've only experienced that once in May.
 Interesting to see how that those two bad weeks are visible in the graph.
 Maybe it was just bad luck.
-On the other hand the Omicron rate peaked during that time, so maybe people were just staying inside?
+On the other hand Omicron peaked during that time, so maybe people were just staying inside?

-Trips per hour can also be influced depending on how many short trips or long trips you accept.
-In general, it is more efficient and higher paying to only take long trips (i.e. lower trips per hour) to busy areas, but it is not possible to consistently get only long trips.
+Trips per hour can also be influenced by how many short or long trips you accept.
+In general, it is more efficient and higher paying to only take long trips (i.e. lower trips per hour) to busy areas like the airport, but it is not possible to consistently do this.

 ### Uber is Probably Rate Limiting Uber Drivers